 We analyze periodic structure CMs in LM using CMic methods.
-For a fixed periodic body force $\bfb(\bfx)$ using variational and asymptotic expansion techniques (see Block 1 in (\ref{3.10})), the approach in \cite{Smyshlyaev`C`2000} constructs elliptic higher-order homogenized equations rigorously (for the particular case of translation averaging solution (\ref{5.6})).
-However, \cite{Smyshlyaev`C`2000} did not address numerical examples or RVE definitions.
-A quantitative assessment was performed in \cite{Ameen`et`2018} on a two-phase composite under periodic anti-plane shear.
-Another method, second-order computational homogenization \cite{Kouznetsova`et`2004a}, \cite{Kouznetsova`et`2004b}, incorporates macroscopic deformation gradients and higher-order stress measures, resulting in a full second gradient continuum.
-Analytical second-order homogenization of linear elastic CMs leads to the second gradient Mindlin continuum (see \cite{Buryachenko`2022a}), where the macroscopic length scale parameter depends on UC size.
+For a fixed periodic body force $\bfb(\bfx)$ using variational and asymptotic expansion techniques (see Block 1 in (\ref{3.10})), the approach in \cite{SmyshlyaevC2000} constructs elliptic higher-order homogenized equations rigorously (for the particular case of translation averaging solution (\ref{5.6})).
+However, in \cite{SmyshlyaevC2000}, neither numerical examples nor the definition of a representative volume element (RVE) were discussed.
+A quantitative assessment was performed in \cite{Ameenet2018} on a two-phase composite under periodic anti-plane shear.
+Another method, second-order computational homogenization \cite{{Kouznetsovaet2004a},{Kouznetsovaet2004b}}, incorporates macroscopic deformation gradients and higher-order stress measures, resulting in a full second gradient continuum.
+Analytical second-order homogenization of linear elastic CMs leads to the second gradient Mindlin continuum (see \cite{Buryachenko2022a}), where the macroscopic length scale parameter depends on UC size.
 This approach highlights the impact of physical and geometrical nonlinearities on the relation between RVE size and macroscopic response.